CoderOfPHCity/Kaia_WormHole_Foundry-/src/article.md

 }

 ```
-Get the relayer address from [wormhole documentation](https://wormhole.com/docs/build/start-building/supported-networks/evm/#klaytn) .
-Enter the relayer address for the connected chain as a constructor argument in the deploy input field.
+Enter the relayer, core and tokenbridge addresses for the connected chain as a constructor argument in the deploy input field.

 Configure your forge cast and run the command to get your cross chain kaiaToken Contract deployed on kaia mainnet.